MicrocosmFoods/peptide-model-curation/README.md

 ## Important Note

 When Peptipedia was first released and published sometime in 2024, the raw database files were not available.
 Files that were available to be manually downloaded from the Peptipedia database website had to be done so by individual activity or original database source.
 Originally Peptipedia allowed downloads of peptides with a specific activity to be downloaded in FASTA or TSV format, importantly where the TSV format contained a "predicted" column with `True` or `False` entries.
 This was an important distinction, as sequences with the `False` labels for prediction are those that have some sort of evidence from another curated database or experimental evidence in the literature of that bioactivity.
 Whereas peptides with the `True` labels for that bioactivity were predicted using models developed by Peptipedia.
+It's important to note that even sequences with a `False` predicted label could still be technically predicted by a different tool/database, but were not done so by Peptipedia's models as part of their publication, which predicts a huge amount of sequences.
 Including these sequences in sequence-based comparisons and especially devloping custom models below could lead to false-positives or worse data leakage and overfitting for generated models.
 However, because this could only be done manually at the time and we were only interested in specific bioactivities, we downloaded only a select few of these TSV files which are listed in [db_data/raw_data/peptipediadb/](db_data/raw_data/peptipediadb/), all ending in .csv. and have the structure of `id_peptide, sequence, predicted`.

 However, at some point in 2025 the online Peptipedia database no longer had an option to download the TSV file for a given peptide bioactivity, and one could no longer filter sequences that were not predictions.
 However, the raw database file was made available by the original authors during this time and is available to download [through Google Drive](https://drive.google.com/file/d/1uvTGOdjpsPYxvx00g8KbMv5tTDKsjSAg/view?usp=drive_link).
 This file is the PostgreSQL dump of the Peptipedia database.
 The next section documents how the database was downloaded, processed, and transformed to obtain a necessary TSV file containing the "predicted" labels for all peptide sequences regardless of bioactivity.